benbalter/benbalter.github.com/_posts/2014-03-21-want-to-innovate-in-government-focus-on-culture.md

 ---
 title: "Want to innovate government?
-Focus on the culture"
+Focus on culture"
 layout: post
 comments: true
 excerpt: "The key to innovation in government is engendering a greater appreciation of technology among non-technical stakeholders"